lnurl/luds/lnurl-allowance.md

 }
 ```

-SERVICE should disconnect the socket connection with WALLET after pushing an `allowanceError` message.
+`LN SERVICE` should disconnect the socket connection with `LN WALLET` after pushing an `allowanceError` message.

-7. Assuming `SERVICE` and `LN WALLET` can pair, and `SERVICE` sends the `allowanceSuccess` payload back to `LN WALLET`, `LN WALLET` shows a successsful socket pairing message with the `message` text from the `SERVICE` payload.
+7. Assuming `LN SERVICE` and `LN WALLET` can pair, and `LN SERVICE` sends the `allowanceSuccess` payload back to `LN WALLET`, `LN WALLET` shows a successsful socket pairing message with the `message` text from the `LN SERVICE` payload.

 8. `LN WALLET` must now be responsible for allowance amount:
   - current amount spent < `LN WALLET`'s `balance`

-Now that `LN WALLET` is `paired` with `SERVICE`, the two can send messages containing Lightning invoices that can be paid automatically until either the `time` or `amount` criteria of the `LN WALLET` is met.
+Now that `LN WALLET` is `paired` with `LN SERVICE`, the two can send messages containing Lightning invoices that can be paid automatically until the `balance` criteria of the `LN WALLET` is met.

 ## WebSocket Persistence

-In order to maintain a WebSocket connection alive for long periods of time, it is advised/necessary that the WALLET (client) and the SERVICE (server) send `ping/pong` messages to each other every so often.
+In order to maintain a WebSocket connection alive for long periods of time, it is advised/necessary that the `LN WALLET` (client) and the `LN SERVICE` (server) send `ping/pong` messages to each other every so often.

-Given this requirement the WALLET must send a `balance` message payload to the SERVICE periodically (e.g. every 15 seconds).
+Given this requirement the `LN WALLET` must send a `balance` message payload to the `LN SERVICE` periodically (e.g. every 15 seconds).

 ```
 payload = {
-  // millisatoshis amount in the temporary balance
+  // millisatoshis amount in the allowance balance
   balance: 15000000, <Number>

   // current UNIX timestamp of message